pro3d-space/PRo3D/CONTRIBUTING.md

 ### General

-Our approach is pretty much standard, but optimized for simple yet reviews by the community.
+The process for contributing to PRo3D is optimized for easy peer reviews by the community:

-The path from discovering a bug or implementing a feature can be summarized as follows:
  * Create an issue for the feature/bug
  * Discuss the feature with the community.
 High-frequency discussion should happen in our discord channel
  * Implement the feature in a feature branch `features/thename`